Achyutananda (inventor)

 Achyutananda (Nepali:अच्युतानन्द) was a Nepali inventor.
-He was born in 1851.
-His family name is not known, it could be Pande, Lamichhane or Wagle.
+He was born in Gorkha in 1851.
+His family name is Lamichhane.
 It is believed that he made some kind of flying device that could fly for a distance of about 200 m in the test flight.
 The claim however is disputed.
 He was banned from conducting his works by the Rana regime and sent to Benaras.

 He also created a steam powered bamboo cart based on his experience of trains in India during the British Raj.
 It took him 20 years to do it.